A Prayer for Motivation

 Heavenly Father, help us to keep your commands and reflect your love to our neighbors.
 Give us the motivation to be the good and faithful servants you have called us to be.
 Help us have the passion and perseverance to get up and live out your commands every day.
 Let us be disciples who yearn to celebrate your glory.
 Amen.”

-*Editor’s Note: The following is an abridged version of Our Motivation by Dr. Tony Evans.
+This content is an abridged version of Our Motivation by Dr. Tony Evans.
 To read the full devotional, just follow this link!